davidgsd/AllScan/README.md

 A: If you have only one admin user defined (Superuser permission level) and lose the password, the only way to reset it is to delete the AllScan database file.
 This can be done by executing "sudo rm /etc/allscan/allscan.db" by SSH.
 This will delete ALL AllScan User accounts and Cfgs.

 Q: Will AllScan at some point be able to directly scan nodes ie. by connecting to nodes in the Favorites list and scanning through the list until activity is found?<br>
 A: I had originally intended to implement such a feature but it turns out that it is not needed, and could cause issues.
 Unlike a radio which can scan any number of memory channels quickly and easily, making connections on AllStar requires IAX connections to be opened, which results in connection announcements on some nodes and systems.
-I would not want AllScan to be the cause of any annoyance to repeater system admins or users if frequent "Node X Connected" messages were broadcast every time an AllScan user enabled scanning.
-ASL's excellent statistics database and API enables AllScan to show highly reliable Tx & Rx activity stats without needing to directly connect to any nodes, and this has enabled my original goals for AllScan to be achieved in a simple way that does not result in any extra load being placed on other nodes.<br>
+I would not want AllScan to be the cause of any annoyance to repeater system admins or users if frequent "Node X Connected" messages were broadcast every time a user enabled scanning.
+ASL's statistics database and API enables AllScan to show reliable Tx & Rx activity stats without needing to directly connect to any nodes, and this has enabled my original goals for AllScan to be achieved in a simple and efficient way.<br>
 Also, checking a list of nodes for activity can be done in a more direct way using the Local Monitor function.
-For example you could set up a 2nd node where you do a permanent Local Monitor connect to all nodes you want to monitor, and then monitor that on a separate frequency or with an IAX/SIP phone/app.
+For example you could set up a 2nd node where you do a permanent Local Monitor connect to all nodes you want to monitor, and then monitor that on a separate node or with an IAX/SIP phone/app.
 You can then monitor the "monitoring" node and if you hear a call, a net or something else interesting then switch to your main node and connect to the active node there.
-This would be easy to set up.
 You probably wouldn't want to connect to more than a handful of nodes at a time in Local Monitor mode but it could be a good way to monitor 5 or so nodes simultaneously and not miss any activity.
 The 2nd node could even be a cloud Linux server with no node hardware needed.
-Just monitor it through a VOIP phone app such as "Linphone" or "GS Wave" which are excellent free SIP phone apps.
+Just monitor it through a VOIP phone app such as "Linphone".

 Q: What is the blinking icon for?<br>
-A: AllScan's blinking 'lighting bolt' icon is a status indicator similar the 'spinny' in supermon or the blinking asterisk ('*') in allmon, which toggles on/off as each Connection Status event message is received from the node (ie. from AllScan's astapi/server.php file who reads status info from a socket connection to Asterisk on the node and then forwards that data every 500mS to AllScan's JavaScript in the browser.)
+A: AllScan's blinking 'lighting bolt' icon toggles on/off as each Connection Status event message is received from the node (ie. from AllScan's astapi/server.php file which reads status info from a socket connection to Asterisk on the node and then forwards that data every 500mS to AllScan's JavaScript in the browser.)
 If it stops blinking that means there is a communication issue between the browser and your node.

 Q: If I ever wanted to uninstall AllScan how can this be done?<br>
-A: To uninstall just delete the allscan folder in the web server root directory (/var/www/html/ on ASL or /srv/http/ on HamVOIP). cd to that folder, then execute "sudo rm -rf allscan" to delete the AllScan folder.
+A: To uninstall, delete the allscan folder in the web server root directory (/var/www/html/ on ASL or /srv/http/ on HamVOIP). cd to that folder, then execute "sudo rm -rf allscan" to delete the AllScan folder.
 AllScan also keeps a database file in /etc/allscan/ that can be deleted by executing "sudo rm -rf /etc/allscan".

 # Thanks
-Thanks to all ASL Developers.
-Thanks to KK6QMS, N6ATC, KJ7T, WA3WCO, and K5LK for help with Beta testing.
-And thanks to all repeater owners who have integrated AllStar.
+Thanks to all ASL Developers, to the numerous hams who have helped with Beta testing, and to all repeater owners who have integrated AllStar.